-Your image will have one set of initial properties defining the amount of kilobytes (KB) and another set of properties after resizing.
+Your image will have one set of initial properties defining the number of kilobytes (KB) and another set of properties after resizing.

-For instance, you might have an image whose properties are 81.0 KB before resizing and 10.5 KB afterwards, which is a significant reduction in kilobytes of data.
+For instance, you might have an image whose properties are 81.0 KB before resizing and 10.5 KB afterward, which is a significant reduction in kilobytes of data.